 15 elite nights towards Bonvoy status

-I’m jealous of those who can earn Platinum Elite status just by applying for one of the Marriott Bonvoy cards.
-However, for the rest of us this card offers 15 elite nights towards status annually.
+The Marriott Bonvoy Brilliant Card offers 15 elite nights towards status annually.
 Since I have the Marriott Bonvoy Brilliant Card and the Marriott Bonvoy Business Card, I receive a total of 30 elite nights towards status annually between the two cards.

-For many people this will make Platinum Elite status quite attainable, as it requires 50 nights per year, so having those two cards gets you 60% of the way there long term (and again, in the short term you can get Platinum Elite status by applying for this card).
+For many people, this will make Platinum Elite status quite attainable, as it requires 50 nights per year, so having those two cards gets you 60% of the way there long term.

-In addition to the above perks, there are several more Bonvoy Brilliant Card perks that others may get value out of, but that I personally don’t:
+In addition to the above perks, there are a few more Marriott Bonvoy Brilliant Card perks that others may get value out of, but that I personally don’t:

-- A Priority Pass Select membership, which gets you access to 1,300+ lounges around the world; personally I receive this perk through several cards, so an incremental member doesn’t get me much
+- A Priority Pass Select membership, which gets you access to 1,300+ lounges around the world; personally I receive this perk through several cards, so an incremental membership doesn’t get me much

-- Premium in-room internet at Marriott properties; since I have status with Marriott, I get this benefit anyway
+- Premium in-room internet at Marriott properties; since I have status with Marriott Bonvoy, I get this benefit anyway

-- A Global Entry or TSA Pre-Check credit once every 4-4.5 years, which ordinarily costs $85-100; this is potentially valuable, but I get this benefit on so many cards
+- A Global Entry or TSA Pre-Check credit once every four years, which ordinarily costs $85-100; this is potentially valuable, but I get this benefit on so many cards

-If you have the Bonvoy Brilliant, what has your experience been like?
+If you have the Marriott Bonvoy Brilliant Card, what has your experience been?

 The following links will direct you to the rates and fees for mentioned American Express Cards.
 These include: Marriott Bonvoy Brilliant™ American Express® Card (Rates & Fees).